Create a Custom Data Profile

 Learn how to create a data profile.

 After you clone data patterns or create custom data patterns to represent the sensitive data your organization wants to detect and protect, you can use those data patterns to create a custom data profile.
-You can also use predefined data patterns to do the same, and Prisma SaaS recommends that you use predefined data patterns in your custom data profile for the advantages outlined in Data Patterns.
-Because predefined data profiles use predefined data patterns and pre-tested logic, Prisma SaaS recommends that you use the predefined data profiles, which you can modify.
+You can also use predefined data patterns to do the same, and the SaaS Security team recommends that you use predefined data patterns in your custom data profile for the advantages outlined in Data Patterns.
+Because predefined data profiles use predefined data patterns and pre-tested logic, the SaaS Security team recommends that you use the predefined data profiles, which you can modify.
 However, if the predefined data profiles do not meet your needs, create a custom data profile.

 A data profile is a collection of data patterns joined together.
 To narrow down and find sensitive content is like crafting a recipe—you need to assemble the correct ingredients.
 Data patterns are the ingredients and a data profile is the recipe.
 You can work with the ingredients to create a recipe for content security.

 Just as data patterns are match criteria for policy rules, so too are data profiles.
 Data profiles: